 The Company believes that receiving the understanding and support of all of our shareholders and investors is essential for the sustainable growth and increased corporate value of the Company over the mid to long term.
-Therefore, in consideration of increasing corporate value over the mid to long term, the Company will develop the following IR activities to achieve dialogue with our shareholders and investors in order to receive a deeper understanding of the Company.
+Therefore, in consideration of increasing corporate value over the mid to long term, the Company will develop the following IR activities to achieve constructive dialogue with our shareholders and investors in order to receive a deeper understanding of the Company.

-- (i) The President will coordinate dialogue with shareholders and investors and information disclosure, and the Executive Officer supervising the Public Relations & Investor Relations Department will be the officer in charge of such dialogue and disclosure. - (ii) The officer responsible for information disclosure (the General Manager of the Public Relations & Investor Relations Department) will decide whether or not information should be disclosed. - (iii) When preparing materials for disclosure, the Public Relations & Investor Relations Department will collaborate with the relevant divisions and conduct disclosure appropriately and in a fair and timely manner. - (iv) The Company will implement measures to receive deeper understanding of our business, such as holding briefings conducted by the President for institutional investors and securities analysts regarding financial results and business strategies as well as holding briefings for individual investors.
-Additionally, the Company will establish a section on our website for individual investors and will endeavor to disclose IR information in a manner that is easy to understand. - (v) The Company will regularly report the views and requests learned through communication with our shareholders and investors to management and make use of those views and requests in managing the Company. - (vi) In order to prevent the divulgence of any information that could influence share prices during the preparation period of financial results announcements and to ensure fairness, the Company will establish an about two-week "quiet period" prior to the announcement of quarterly and full-year financial results and refrain from commenting or answering questions on those results during that period.
+(i) The President will coordinate dialogue with shareholders and investors and information disclosure, and the Executive Officer supervising the Public Relations & Investor Relations Department will be the officer in charge of such

+- dialogue and disclosure. - (ii) The officer responsible for information disclosure (the General Manager of the Public Relations & Investor Relations Department) will decide whether or not information should be disclosed. - (iii) When preparing materials for disclosure, the Public Relations & Investor Relations Department will collaborate with the relevant divisions, including each business division, the Sustainability Department, and the Legal Department, and conduct disclosure appropriately and in a fair and timely manner. - (iv) The Company will implement measures to receive deeper understanding of our business.
+The President, heads of respective business divisions, officer responsible for IR, and the Company's directors, including outside directors, will attend, within a reasonable scope, financial results briefings and business presentations held for institutional investors and securities analysts, and meetings with investors in Japan and overseas, and provide explanations, in addition to briefings conducted by the President regarding financial results and business strategies as well as briefings for individual investors.
+Additionally, the Company will establish a section on our website for individual investors and will endeavor to disclose IR information in a manner that is easy to understand. - (v) The Company will regularly provide feedback on the views and requests learned through communication with our shareholders and investors to management and directors and make use of those views and requests in managing the Company. - (vi) In order to prevent the divulgence of any information that could influence share prices during the preparation period of financial results announcements and to ensure fairness, the Company will establish an about two-week "quiet period" prior to the announcement of quarterly and full-year financial results and refrain from commenting or answering questions on those results during that period.
 Additionally, matters regarding information disclosure will be stated on internal memorandums for approval to verify the management of information.
 The responsible division will also thoroughly ensure that, during dialogue with shareholders and investors, no insider information is disclosed and no selective disclosure of nonpublic material information is made in accordance with the fair disclosure rule.
 Furthermore, if it becomes known that selective disclosure of nonpublic material information has occurred, the said information shall be publicized promptly in principle.